mingmllu/tf-sandbox/README.md

 ## Install CUDA, CuDNN and TensorFlow-GPU on Ubuntu 16.04

-Follow the [steps](http://blog.aicry.com/how-to-install-cuda-and-tensorflow-on-ubuntu-16-04/) and do not skip any of them.
+Follow the [steps](http://blog.aicry.com/how-to-install-cuda-and-tensorflow-on-ubuntu-16-04/) and do not skip any step.

-My hardware: HP Z420 workstation installed with Nvidia GeForce GTX 1080 Ti.
+Hardware: HP Z420 workstation installed with Nvidia GeForce GTX 1080 Ti.

 In the step "Check device nodes", if the device files /dev/nvidia* do not exist, do nothing.

-In the step "Install CUDA package", I used the following runfiles:
+In the step "Install CUDA package", the following runfiles can be used:
 ```
 cuda_9.0.176.1_linux.run
 cuda_9.0.176.2_linux.run